xgi-org/paper/paper.md

 NodeStat('degree')
 ```

-`NodeStat` objects are lazy evaluated, so a specific output type must be requested:
+`NodeStat` objects are lazily evaluated, so a specific output type must be requested:

 ```python
 >>> H.nodes.degree.asdict()